Collision & Repair Technology

 Skills for Autobody/Collision and Repair Technology/Technician Majors

-A major in autobody/collision and repair technology/technician prepares you for careers in which the following skill-sets are crucial:
+autobody/collision and repair technology/technician majors are found most commonly in careers in which the following skills are important:

 - Speaking - Talking to others to convey information effectively.